-Mobile users don’t think or act the same way as desktop users – we’ve touched on this in previous articles.
-That’s why, when it comes to designing your email campaigns, you should keep a few things in mind…
+Mobile users don’t think or act the same way as desktop users (as we’ve touched on in a href=”https://foryoudesign.com/micro-moments/”>previous articles).
+When designing your email campaign, here are a few things to keep in mind…

 Email Marketing Strategy – Keep it simple

-First of all, there’s not much to look at here from a visual standpoint.
-Granted, Feedspot is meant to just share trending topics but incorporating some imagery to help with the messaging goes a long way.
+- Imagery – There’s not much to look at here.
+Granted, Feedspot is a site only meant to share trending topics.
+But incorporating imagery to help the message goes a long way.

-Even if images don’t make sense for the message, your email design should be a professional, branded template that is consistent with each campaign.
-This helps guide users to the content framed within it.
-It also gives marketing messages a consistent and instantly recognizable look.
+Your email design should be a professional, branded template that is consistent with each campaign.
+This helps guide users to the content and contributes to brand recognition.

-The team at Haute Living creates a great example of this:
+The team at Haute Living give us a great example:

 Tell a story

 Every great story has an arc.
 Where does your story take your audience?